 Ultimate Guide to Filing For Divorce in Union County, New Jersey

 When you want to file for divorce in New Jersey, you need to know which County to file in and for those living in Union County it is the Union County Family Court.
+Whether you live in Cranford, Westfield, Elizabeth, Union, Plainfield or elsewhere in Union County, the place to file is in the Union County Superior Court in Elizabeth, NJ.
 As a New Jersey Divorce Lawyer and Family Law Attorney, I will go over the basic steps and important information regarding filing for divorce in New Jersey.
 Today I will specifically go over filing in the New Jersey Superior Court-Union County Vicinage in Elizabeth, New Jersey.

 The divorce process in New Jersey can be long and stressful.
 So Before you file or seek to file with or without a Divorce Lawyer in New Jersey, write down what you are seeking or if you do not know, ask your lawyer or a lawyer what you should seek based on your specifics.
 For Example, You May Seek Some or All of the Following:

 - Child Custody (Legal and Residential)